 ENG 390 Special Topics in Literature (3) Study of major author or related authors, or of a theme, issue, or other literature topic.
+Repeatable with a different topic.
 Every semester.
 Prerequisites: ENG 112, ENG 113, and as designated at time of offering.